ASASSN-24fw: Candidate circumplanetary disk occultation of a main-sequence star: Physical model of the system

-The occulting circumplanetary disk's radius $\simeq 0.7$ AU is significantly larger than the dust sublimation distance (0.05 AU) and comparable to the radius of the annulus emitting at 100 K (1.4 AU), all derived according to the scaling relation of \citet{chia97}.
+The inner size of the circumstellar disk can be estimated from the \citet{chia97} model and from the thermal equilibrium at the dust sublimation temperature ($\sim 1200$ K).
+These values are in the range of $0.06-0.16$ AU and are much smaller than the size of the occulter.
 Therefore, the near-infrared part of the SED of \jj\ should also be occulted with an occultation duration similar to that in the optical, whereas the mid-infrared emission may remain at least in part unaffected by occultation as it is produced on scales larger than the occulter.
 Unfortunately no MIR photometry are available during the occultation.
 The extinction curve we estimate from TripleSpec data in Figure \ref{pic:extinction} already takes into account that the host dust seen in the $K_S$ band is likely entirely behind the occulter during the observation, as this component is incorporated into the model spectrum used for the extinction curve calculation.

-The projection factor $\cos i$ derived for the {\it circumstellar} disk is not particularly small, so there is no evidence that the circumstellar disk is close to edge-on -- whereas the occulter's orbit is edge-on or very close to it.
+The projection factor $\cos i$ derived for the infrared-emitting circumstellar disk is not particularly small, so there is no evidence that the circumstellar disk is close to edge-on -- whereas the occulter's orbit is edge-on or close to it.
 If we take the results of the disk SED fitting at face value, then we deduce that the inner disk is misaligned with the orbit of the outer occulter.
 Such misalignments can occur through sweeping secular resonances during disc dispersal \citep{mats17, owen17}.
 An example of an outer planet misaligned with the inner disk is presented by \citet{nguy21}, although the system architecture is quite different in their case: the star is a close binary, the planet is much further away, and the system is young.